-Although Barbara Hepworth is most well known for her carved string sculptures, many of her works are simpler in design but the end result is still bold and striking.
-These installations comprise of what appear to be separate elements stacked on top of each other, some with hollowed-out areas and some with holes all the way through them.
+Although Barbara Hepworth is best known for her carved string sculptures, many of her works are simpler in design but the end result is still bold and striking.
+These installations comprise what appear to be separate elements stacked on top of each other, some with hollowed-out areas and some with holes all the way through them.

 It is possible to recreate this style of sculpture on quite a large scale using cardboard boxes.
 In this project, we will guide you through the method of doing so, step by step.

 To start, get four different sized cardboard boxes.